 Outer space is big.
 Really, really, really big.
-And that’s why NASA has no plans at present to send a spacecraft to any of the 2,047 known planets (as of January 14, 2016) beyond our solar system.
+And that’s why NASA has no plans at present to send a spacecraft to any of the 2,000 and more known planets beyond our solar system.
+Meanwhile, NASA isn’t the only game in town anymore, and another organization has announced an investment in proof-of-concept studies for a plan to reach Alpha Centauri within 20 years.
 Alpha Centauri is the nearest star system to our sun at 4.3 light-years away.
-Can’t we even go that far?
-The answer is … not easily or quickly.
-A distance of 4.3 light-years equals trillions of miles away from Earth – nearly 300,000 times the distance from the Earth to the sun.
+That’s about 25 trillion miles (40 trillion km) away from Earth – nearly 300,000 times the distance from the Earth to the sun.
 How might we travel to Alpha Centauri, the next-nearest star?
 And how long would it take to get there?
 Follow the links below to learn more.

-Would a conventional rocket work?
-Consider the Space Shuttle, which traveled only a few hundred kilometers into space.
+Why won’t a conventional rocket work?
+Consider the Space Shuttles, which traveled only a few hundred kilometers into space.
 If Earth were the size of a sand grain, this would be about the width of a hair in contrast to a 10-kilometer distance to Alpha Centauri.
 You’d need about 10,000 shuttle main engines in sequence just to build up a decent speed (say, 1/100th light speed).

 The Space Shuttles weren’t starships.
 At a maximum speed of about 17,600 mph (about 28,300 kph), it would have taken a Space Shuttle about 165,000 years to reach Alpha Centauri.